cobbzilla/mobiletto/README.md

     //   * key: AWS access key
     //   * secret: AWS secret key
     //   * opts object:
+    //     * readOnly: optional, never change anything on the bucket; default is false
     //     * bucket: required, name of the S3 bucket
     //     * region: optional, the AWS region to communicate with, default is us-east-1
     //     * prefix: optional, all read/writes within the S3 bucket will be under this prefix